ProjectPythia/projectpythia.github.io/portal/about.md

 and educators learn how to analyze and visualize geosciences data using the Scientific Python Ecosystem.

+## Why do we need Project Pythia?

+Scientists working in a multitude of disciplines rely heavily on computing technologies for their research.
+Numerical simulations run on supercomputers are used in the study of climate, weather, atmospheric chemistry, wildfires, space weather, and more.
+Similarly, a tremendous volume of digital data produced by numerical simulations, or observations made with instruments, are analyzed with the help of powerful computers and software.
+Thus, today’s scientists require not only expertise in their scientific discipline, but also require high-level technical skills to effectively analyze, manipulate, and make sense of potentially vast volumes of data.
+Computing environments change rapidly, and two technologies that have emerged and are being adopted by scientific communities relatively recently are Cloud Computing platforms and a software ecosystem of scientific tools built around the open source programming language called Python.
+Project Pythia will provide a public, web-accessible training resource that will help educate current, and aspiring, earth scientists to more effectively use both the Scientific Python Ecosystem and Cloud Computing to make sense of huge volumes of numerical scientific data.

+## Why the name "Pythia"?

+In ancient Greek mythology, the god Apollo is said to have slain the monstrous [Python](https://en.wikipedia.org/wiki/Python_(mythology)).
+Apollo's temple was later served by the [Oracle of Delphi](https://en.wikipedia.org/wiki/Pythia), who was known as the *Pythia*.

+Like the Oracle of old, Project Pythia will help you make sense of things that seem mysterious.
+We will not, however, slay your [Python](https://www.python.org), but instead help you improve it.

 ## Project Pythia Goals

 1. _The Pythia Portal:_ A searchable online portal that